 Don’t allow fear to paralyze you.
 Use it as a motivator.
 Use it to enhance your performance.
 Become friends with your fear.
 Embrace your fear, because the two of you are going through this journey together, whether it wants to be along for the ride or not.
 It better buckle on up and hold on tight.

 Tell yourself that you will overcome your fear.
 And say this to yourself every single day.
 Remind yourself of the reason you began this journey.
 Believe that it IS worth the struggle.
 It is worth facing failure.
 Because guess what, you have to fail more to succeed.

 Failure is a part of life.
 It’s also a huge part of success.
-In order to succeed, you have to fail more.
+To succeed, you have to fail more.
 You have to figure out what works for your business and what doesn’t.
-Starting a business is oftentimes trial and error, and much of your learning is done on the job, as is with life.
+Starting a business is often trial and error, and much of your learning is done on the job, as is with life.
 It’s acceptable to mess up and mess up you will.
 You may look at your error and see failure.
 I prefer to call it a learning curve rather than a failure.

 Do what you need to do to stay positive.
 If you need to plan a year in advance to feel secure, do that.
 If you need to wake up every morning to your favorite song to get you through the day, do that.
 Find what it is that inspires you and never fail to do that one thing.
 The only way to fail is to give up before you’ve ever tried.

 The sage Japanese proverb said it best.
 Fall seven times, stand up eight.